yaseenahmad1/myCapstone/README.md

     ```json
     {
-    "myJournalGallery":
+    "gallery":
         {
             "galleryId": 1,
-            "userId": 1,
             "numOfLikes": 3, // Response would show a total number of likes that a post has that increments and decrements w/o hard refresh
-            {
+            "likedByCurrentUser": true,
+            "likedUsers": [
-                {   // Upon clicking on "Likes" for a post a drop down or modal of userNames appears to the logged in user
+                    // Upon clicking on "Likes" for a post a drop down or modal of userNames appears to the logged in user
-                    "userName": "JSmith30",
+                    { "id":1, "userName": "JSmith30"},
-                    "userName": "PokemonMaster21",
+                    { "id":2, "userName": "PokemonMaster21"},
-                    "userName": "Demo-lition"
+                    { "id":3, "userName": "Demo-lition"}
-                }
-            }
+            ]
         },
     }
     ```